michaelkamprath/python-game/README.md

 # python-game
-Text-based games coded in python.
+Containing text-based games coded in python.
+Storyline of games changes depending on what choices you make.